-The DCVS is responsible for operation and maintenance of the park, opening and closing the Park and Museum, supervising Park Rangers/Volunteers/Staff and general management of the grounds and facilities.
+The DCVS is responsible for operation of the park, opening and closing the Park and Museum, supervising Park Rangers/Volunteers/Staff and general management of the grounds and facilities.

 To contact Park Operations, Veterans Benefits, volunteer information, general information for rental of pavilions, hours of operation, and park/museum events and tours: click here

-The HCVC is made up of representatives from the community who plan, organize, and host events throughout the year (see calendar)
+The VCHC is made up of representatives from the community who plan, organize, and host events throughout the year (see calendar)

 Mailing Address: Veterans Council, 3602 US 301 North, Unit #4, Tampa FL 33619